ExfilGuard

 - Pass-Through Mode

-- Tunnel CONNECT streams without decryption for services that use certificate pinning or refuse MITM.
+- Tunnels CONNECT streams without decryption for services that use certificate pinning or do not allow TLS interception.

 - Metrics Exporter